 All Jomon pottery was made by hand, without the aid of a wheel, the potter (mainly women in the early period) building up the vessel from the bottom with coil upon coil of soft clay.
 The clay was mixed with varieties of adhesive materials, including mica, lead, fibers, and crushed shells.

 Scholars divide Jomon pots into four different categories: Fukabachi, or deep bowls/jars; Asabachi, or shallow bowls, tsubo, vessels with narrow mouths and usually long necks; and Chuko, vessels with spouts.

 Jomon pottery had multiple uses.
-It’s primary use was for storing food.
-Also they used pots for cooking since they had to remove bitterness to make nuts edible.
+Its primary use was for storing food.
+In addition, they used pots for cooking since they had to remove bitterness to make nuts edible.
 The Jomon people, who dug pits to store things, including for to bury the dead.